yashaskhot/yashaskhot/README.md

 - 👋 Hi, I’m Yashas Khot
-- 👀 I’m interested in Python,SQL,Node.js,React.js & Django.
+- 👀 I’m interested in MERN,Python and SQL.
 - 🌱 I’m currently learning Python and Data Science.
 - 💞️ I’m looking to collaborate on Data Science Projects
 - 📫 How to reach me khotyashas2@gmail.com